darktohka/zebrafish/README.md

 ### Containerization

-- **Containerd:** Zebrafish uses `containerd` as its container runtime, providing a stable and efficient environment for running OCI-compliant containers.
+- **containerd:** Zebrafish uses `containerd` as its container runtime, providing a stable and efficient environment for running OCI-compliant containers.
-- **Ocitool**: The OS includes `ocitool`, a tool for managing OCI container images, making it easy to work with images.
+- **ocitool**: The OS includes `ocitool`, a tool for managing OCI container images, making it easy to work with images.

 ### Data Integrity and Recovery